hughbord/tempestbird/README.md

 * E2N2
 * IRC
 * INTERNET
+* BAN BEX

 ## Things to consider

 * I haven't done any game dev in about 10 years, and this is teh first time I've worked with phaserjs.
+I haven't done any coding with vectors or geometric shapes since you never have to do that stuff in web development.
+I also was kicked out of university for failing maths three times in relation to this type of polygon maths.
-* Darkmage has worked on his c sdl based game for three years to draw sprites and circles, so he has the experience.
+* Darkmage has worked on his c sdl based game for three years to draw sprites and circles, so he has the experience with game development.
-* I haven't done any coding with vectors or geometric shapes since you never have to do that stuff in web development.

 * Darkmage really pussied out and did a circle as the level design.
 This the easiest approach.
 * I instead have at least used geometric tempest levels
  * I had wanted to make the entire game geometric however towards the end it was time saving to use sprites for some parts.

-* Darkmage has resorted to spreading fake news about myself forfitting the competition.
+* Darkmage has resorted to spreading fake news about myself quitting the competition.
 This is clearly fake news. https://www.youtube.com/watch?v=7IuIpSVncpw

 `<jewbird-> i said you'd win but i never said i wasn't going to submit something`

+## Total hours development time

+~ 11 Hours

+Started Six days ago

+## Bugs (/ascii bugfree.txt)

+* Bird egg lay upward
+* Triangle geometry line shit bingit probably knows
+* Moving around the Tempest shape isn't circular as the points are loaded into the array in an incorrect order.

-## Development Log
+## Sounds

-###

-###

-### Yesterday

-### Today
+The original atari tempest arcade machine had no sound files as sounds were generated programatically.
+So the only real way to get the sounds from tempest is to play the rom or video and capture the audio output.

 ## Components

-* Built with vuejs2
 * Game library https://phaser.io/ for all the shit darkmage will probably code himself reinventing the wheel like a fake dev fag

 ## Helpful Links